eaprelsky/infodynamics/book/TABLE_OF_CONTENTS.md

 - AI-human cognitive coupling and brain-computer interfaces

 ### **Chapter 14: The Future of Human Communication** ✅ *COMPLETED*
-*Social implications: How information physics changes society*
+*Social implications: How information dynamics changes society*
 - The physics of information warfare and cognitive defense systems
 - Organizational communication evolution and decision-making circuits
 - Global communication revolution and cognitive diplomacy